HamzaMuSharp/new-extension/README.md

 # File 2: SecretManager.js

 This file contains the SecretManager component which displays the user's secret key, provides options for regenerating the key and logging out.
-It receives props such as resetSecretKey, generateKey, and decryptkey from the parent component.
+It receives props such as resetDecryptKey, generateKey, and decryptkey from the parent component.

 # File 3: Signup.js